dictu-lang/Dictu/docs/docs/standard-lib/bigint.md

 ### BigInt.new() -> Result<BigInt>

-Returns a Result value with a BigInt or an error. `BigInt.new()` takes 0 or 1 argument of either Number or String.
+Returns a Result value with a BigInt or an error.
+Takes 0 or 1 argument of either Number or String.
 If no argument is given, the returned BigInt value is set to 0.

 ```cs
 const bi = BigInt.new().unwrap();